 In 1995 Granada wanted to take over Pavilion, but were told this would give them too much of a monopoly.
 A management buyout from three of their own senior staff saw Magor and Rivington pass to a new operator, First Motorway Services, on 30 April 1996.
 The choice of sites may have been tactical on Granada's part.

 The new operator said it wanted to expand to a network of at least seven sites, and to take on the bigger operators by competing on service.

-First built Bridgwater and later sold it to Moto, who ironically are Granada with a new badge.
+First built Bridgwater and soon sold it to Moto, who ironically are Granada with a new badge.
 The price was not disclosed but may be a clue to First's strategy as a firm.
 In April 2006 they bought out their original backers, who had been looking to sell, and arranged a £7.7m refinancing package, with which they acquired Symonds Yat and claimed a further six similar acquisitions could be on the way.

 Meanwhile, Magor and Bolton West were receiving considerable criticism for their service in the press.
 They were perhaps dealt a raw deal with Bolton West: it had two very large buildings and very low custom levels, which was reflected in how all its previous owners had treated it.
 Considerable maintenance was required and rarely carried out.